 We srive to offer the best expertise available to engage with policy makers and stakeholder groups on education redesign and implementation.
 We provide participants with information, engage them in dialogue, and offer technical assistance with redesign and implementation issues.
 We also listen carefully to audience ideas and concerns, and we share those with a wider network of policy makers and stakeholders.
-Where educators and others are implementing the new education vision and seeing better outcomes for students, we will share and celebrate those successes through this website and other forums.
+Where educators and others are successfully implementing student-centered policies and practices, we will share and celebrate those successes through this website and other forums.

 Our services fall into three categories: communication, convening, and consulting.

 - Communication.
-We are building out this website to offer background information, event announcements, feature and news stories, and commentary.
-The communication effort also includes video documentation of best practices, regular email bulletins and newsletters, social media connections, presentation media, and print materials.
+We have built this website to underscore the urgency for redesigning education and student learning, and to offer related context and analysis, background information, policy and practice advocacy, and links to successful initiatives and outcomes.
+The communication effort also includes video documentation of best practices, regular email bulletins and newsletters, presentation media, and print materials.

 - Convening.
-To encourage information sharing, networking, and relationship building, we are engaging policy makers, educators and other stakeholders in conferences, community meetings, customized presentations, workshops, focus groups, and other interactive forums about Oregon’s new education initiatives.
+To encourage information sharing, networking, and relationship building, we engage policy makers, educators and other stakeholders in conferences, community meetings, customized presentations, workshops, focus groups, and other interactive forums about promising education initiatives.

 - Consulting.
 The biggest demand for our assistance is in technical support to policy makers and educators on redesign issues and implementation.
-We have assisted with such matters as restructuring higher education governance and funding and developing a stronger state focus on STEM education.
-We are currently working with policy makers and educators tackling such redesign issues as a statewide STEM education strategy, more robust student record data systems, increased attention to Career Technical Education, and overhaul of funding formulas.
+We have assisted with such matters as restructuring higher education governance and funding and developing a stronger state focus on STEM and CTE education.
+We are currently working with policy makers and educators tackling such redesign issues as a statewide STEM education strategy, more robust student record data systems, increased attention to CTE capacity needs, and overhaul of funding formulas.

 Our Oregon Learns Fellows have a key role in such work.
-These are experts, many of them teachers and education leaders, ready to engage with education officials and practitioners who need assistance in implementing education redesign embodied in recent legislation.
+These are experts, many of them teachers and education leaders, ready to engage with education officials and practitioners who need assistance in implementing education redesign and best policies and practices.

 Strong collaborative partnerships guide this work.
 Our partners include state education officials, the Oregon Learns Fellows, and an inclusive range of education and learner advocates who make up our Stakeholder Advisory Group.